nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ### 3.2 Scoping

-The custodian is always the issuer of the VC and the actor is entered in the `credentialSubject.id` field.
+The `issuer` field MUST contain the DID of the custodian.
+The `credentialSubject.id` field MUST contain the DID of the actor.
 The `subject` field MAY contain the patient identifier.
 In the example above the *oid* for the Dutch citizenship number is used.
 The `service` field refers to a Bolt.
 A Bolt MUST describe the set of FHIR resources that can be accessed with the credential.
 The `restrictions` array MAY further limit access.
-When no subject is given, the credential MUST contain `restrictions` that refer to individual resources.
+When no `subject` is given, the credential MUST contain `restrictions` that refer to individual resources.
-When resolved, those individual resources MUST NOT contain any personal information.
+The contents of those individual resources MUST NOT contain any personal information.

 ### 3.3 Legal base